MatthiasJReisinger/mreisinger.com/about.md

 title: About
 permalink: /about/
 ---
-Hi, I’m Matthias, a graduate student majoring in computer science at TU Wien.
-I like getting my hand’s dirty building low-level stuff, especially compilers and related tools.
+I am a computer science student living in Vienna being passionate about low-level stuff, compilers, and programming in general.